 The racial factor

 The racial discrimination that this has caused in certain social classes and underprivileged communities is devastating.
-The implication of this stereotype is that a greater percentage of black and Hispanic people are arrested for marijuana use than the regular white person, despite the fact that they are statistically just as likely to use marijuana as the other.
+The implication of this stereotype is that a greater percentage of black and Hispanic people are arrested for cannabis use than the regular white person, despite the fact that they are statistically just as likely to use cannabis as the other.
 This causes a social division greater than the one we are already experiencing as a result of racism and religious war, in a time where we should be trying to harmonize.

 Throughout human history, cannabis has been used as a healing plant, and a communal one to bring people together.
-Because of the stigma that has been so ruthlessly associated with marijuana, it has been the focal point of racial discrimination, and it is this stereotype which has perpetuated the war on drugs rather than the innocent intentions of the consumer.
+Because of the stigma that has been so ruthlessly associated with weed, it has been the focal point of racial discrimination, and it is this stereotype which has perpetuated the war on drugs rather than the innocent intentions of the consumer.

 Do cannabis consumers perpetuate the drug war?